icinganalysis/icinganalysis.github.io/content/Implementation of cylinder impingement correlations in Python.md

 As noted in NACA-TR-1215 [^4], Langmuir and Blodgett used an approximation of using the k\*phi value for the MVD for every drop size bin when calculating the weighted Em value with a drop size distribution.
+This means essentially that for part of the calculation (the k\*phi value) the MVD drop size was used, and for the other part (the k value) the drop size was unique for each bin.
-A more technically correct implementation is to have a unique k\*phi value for each bin.
+A more technically correct implementation is to have a unique k\*phi value for each bin (both the k and the k\*phi parts).
-Langmuir and Blodgett were not explicit about the details of their method, and it was an astute observations made in NACA-TR-1215 to notice this.
+I could not find in Langmuir and Blodgett where they were explicit about this detail of their method, and it was an astute observations made in NACA-TR-1215 to notice this.
-A comparison to Table XI values verifies that the k\*phi value for the MVD method was used.
+A comparison to Table XI values verifies that the "k\*phi value for the MVD" method was used.

 <!--- note the the "*" in k*phi is escaped k\*phi to prevent unwanted formatting between "*"s --->

 Both methods were implemented herein.
-There are only a small differences between values calculate with the two implementations.
+There are only a small differences between values calculated with the two implementations.

 ![comparison of two implementations](/images/Implementation_of_drop_size_distributions_in_Python/compare_em_distribution_with_and_without_k_phi_mvd_k_phi=1000.png)

 I doubt that the approximation was a source of any significant errors in analysis using the Langmuir-Blodgett methods.

-The unique k\*phi for each bin method is considered more technically correct, and will be used hereafter.
+The "unique k\*phi for each bin" method is considered more technically correct, and will be used hereafter (unless noted otherwise).

 ##Notes:
 [^1]: